Tropical North Australia 1980

 Trouble is, what’s really got Seth running . . . is himself.

-The Colour of Shadows is the first book in a trilogy set in the wild, beautiful world of far North Queensland in the 1970s and 1980s.
+The Colour of Shadows is the first book in a trilogy set in the wild, beautiful world of Far North Queensland, Australia in the 1970s and 1980s.
 If you like your noir drenched in sunshine and with more than a little heart and soul – then this white-knuckle thrill ride is for you.

 For video, images, music and other retro thrills check out the website

-The Colour of Shadows is coming soon, and will be available as an eBook and as a paperback from Booktopia, Book Depository and other major online booksellers.
-For signed copies from the author, at AU$35.00 with postage, and for all other enquiries, please write to [email protected]
+The Colour of Shadows is out now and available as an eBook and as a paperback from Barnes & Noble, Book Depository and other major online booksellers.
+For signed copies from the author, at AU$35.00 with postage, and for all other inquiries, please write to [email protected]

 About the Author